yell0w4x/cobra/README.md

 # CoBRA - COmprehensive Backing up and Restoreation Archiver

 Cobra is a tool for creating, managing and restoring backups.
-It designed to cover docker powered applications as well as allows backing up of regular file system folders.
+It is designed to cover docker powered applications as well as it allows backing up of regular file system folders.

 ## Run tests